bastienleonard/pysfml-cython/doc/sphinx/source/cppdev-tutorial.rst

 either hack it to behave like an actual attribute, or rewrite it as ``get_texture_rect()/set_texture_rect()`` methods.

-I tend to use a method instead of an attribute, when I feel like a ``get*()`` method involves some kind of computation.
+I tend to use a method instead of an attribute when I feel like a ``get*()`` method involves some kind of computation.
 For example, :meth:`View.get_inverse_transform` is a method instead of a property because I somehow feel like it involves something heavier than simply